NathanNoye/Obsidian-Vault/Bibles/CSB/41 - Mark/Mark 14.md

 It was two days before the Passover and the Festival of Unleavened Bread.
 The chief priests and the scribes were looking for a cunning way to arrest Jesus and kill him.

 ###### 2
-"Not during the festival," they said, "so that there won't be a riot among the people."The Anointing at Bethany
+"Not during the festival," they said, "so that there won't be a riot among the people."

+### The Anointing at Bethany

 ###### 3
 While he was in Bethany at the house of Simon the leper, as he was reclining at the table, a woman came with an alabaster jar of very expensive perfume of pure nard.
 She broke the jar and poured it on his head.